 I am the Norwegian representative in the board of IRIS, the Scandinavian chapter of the Association of Information Systems.

 As part of my work I travel on a weekly basis.
-Sometimes I forget to chose the aisle seat so I have to take pictures out of the window to distract myself.
+Sometimes I forget to choose the aisle seat so I have to take pictures out of the window to distract myself.

 I go on holiday to Portugal every year, and I still fly to Italy as often as I can to see my family.
 There I keep my many cats.
 One of them, Nestore, has been my mascot for 11 years.